-Every Nation Seminary will be a global seminary headquartered in Manila, Philippines.
+Every Nation Seminary is a global seminary headquartered in Manila, Philippines.

-However, our faculty and students will come from all over the world.
-With the exception of our annual two-week intensives in Manila, our students will remain in their ministry contexts as they take classes, interact with faculty and other students, and submit assignments through our online learning platform.
+However, our faculty and students come from all over the world.
+With the exception of our annual two-week residential intensives in Manila, our students remain in their ministry contexts as they take classes, interact with faculty and other students, and submit assignments through our online learning platform.

-An education at Every Nation Seminary will be global in at least three ways.
-First, our faculty and mentor teams will be drawn from every region where Every Nation has churches.
+An education at Every Nation Seminary is global in at least three ways.
+First, our faculty and mentor teams are drawn from every region where Every Nation has churches.
 This means that in a single academic term, a student from South Africa could have a theology course with a professor from Scotland, a missiology course with a professor from the Philippines, a preaching coaching session with a coach from the United States, and a ministry mentor meeting with a local mentor from South Africa.

-Second, our students will not only have the opportunity to learn from a diverse faculty but also from a diverse student body.
-Each global MA cohort will be selected from pastors, campus missionaries, and cross-cultural missionaries from five continents.
-Thus, not only will our student from South Africa be able to study missiology with a Filipino professor, he could also be learning alongside Canadian, Japanese, Polish, and Peruvian classmates.
+Second, our students not only have the opportunity to learn from a diverse faculty but also from a diverse student body.
+Each global MA cohort is selected from pastors, campus missionaries, and cross-cultural missionaries from five continents.
+Thus, not only is our student from South Africa able to study missiology with a Filipino professor, he is also learning alongside Canadian, Japanese, Polish, and Peruvian classmates.

-Our coursework will be structured in a way that leverages learning opportunities that arise naturally in the work of local vocational ministry.
-Our faculty have built assignments that can be engaged contextually whether you are a senior pastor in Berlin, a campus missionary Cincinnati, or a cross-cultural missionary in Armenia.
+Our coursework is structured in a way that leverages learning opportunities that arise naturally in the work of local vocational ministry.
+Our faculty built assignments that can be engaged contextually whether you are a senior pastor in Berlin, a campus missionary in Cincinnati, or a cross-cultural missionary in Armenia.

 Our goal is for a seamless integration between a student’s ENS work and their work in the field.
-In order to facilitate this integration, each student will work with a three-person mentor team, consisting of the faculty advisor, the preaching coach, and the ministry mentor.
+In order to facilitate this integration, each student works with a three-person mentor team, consisting of the faculty advisor, the preaching coach, and the ministry mentor.

-At Every Nation Seminary, every program and every course will be relational, biblical, apostolic, and global.
+At Every Nation Seminary, every program and every course is relational, biblical, apostolic, and global.